plone/training/intro.rst

    -----

     * Please ask questions when you have them!
-    * Tell us if we speak to fast, to slow or to quiet.
+    * Tell us if we speak to fast, to slow or not loud enough.
     * One of us is always there to help you if you are stuck.
 Please give us a sign if you are stuck.
-    * We'll make some breaks
+    * We'll make some breaks...
     * Where is Food, Restrooms
     * Contact us after the training: team@starzel.de
-    * Don't post links to the training material.
-It's not secret but not intended for public consumption.